 How Does Video Storage Work with Alarm.com

-Alarm.com cameras can record video clips, which are then uploaded to the Alarm.com Website and app.
+Alarm.com cameras can record video clips, which are then uploaded to the Cloud and accessible via the Alarm.com Website and app.
 Each video service package has two major components: monthly upload limit and storage limit.
 Each clip is treated the same regardless of its length, recording resolution, and quality.

 Monthly upload limit